Wednesday, September 30, 2015

 The anthology TV program, Love, American Style was still on the air the first time I saw Cat on a Hot Tin Roof.
 An identical brass bed was featured in several of the comedy show's episodes and black-out skits (above) contributing to my feeling that sections of Cat on a Hot Tin Roof played out like an episode titled "Love and the Deep Dark Secret"

 I also remember being distracted by Paul Newman’s largely immobile, insanely photogenic face.
 Easy on the eyes as he is, he goes through the entire film with but a single, all-purpose expression: smoldering insouciance.
-Sure, he's playing a character all-bottled up and cut-off, and perhaps my biggest complaint is rooted in how the character is conceived in the first place; but even those cool blue eyes fail to register much.
-Every close up looks like the same GQ Magazine cover.
+Sure, he's playing a character all bottled up and cut off, and perhaps my biggest complaint might be rooted in how the character is conceived in the first place; but even with all that taken into consideration, I don't find those cool blue eyes registering very much.
+Every close-up looks like the same GQ Magazine cover.
 I guess they didn't call him "Brick" for nothing.

 Winner of the Keanu Reeves/Kristen Stewart/Sean Combs one-face-fits-all Sphinx Award